Evansville Museum of Arts, History and Science: Overview of the Museum Today

 The Evansville Museum Transportation Center traces the history of transportation and features the Milwaukee Road 1416 steam locomotive.
 The transportation center also includes a L&N Tennessee Club Car and a caboose.
 The locomotive is a 1908 Milwaukee Road 0-6-0 I-5 switcher steam engine, believed to be the last of its kind.

 The museum has produced notable solo exhibitions of artists such as John Stuart Ingle, Don Gummer, and Theodore Clement Steele, sometimes in collaboration with other institutions, including the Wadsworth Atheneum, the Butler Institute of American Art, and the Indiana State Museum.

 Arts

 The Evansville Museum's permanent art collection of American and European works dating from the 16th through the 20th centuries is exhibited in the Crescent Galleries which highlight the themes of landscape, still life, genre works, and portraiture.

 The Old Gallery, the John Streetman Alcove, and the Main Gallery feature temporary exhibitions of touring collections, exhibitions from the museum's own collections, and the work of regional artists.

 History

 There are also galleries dedicated to early Evansville history, Abraham Lincoln, and the home front effort during WWII.

-The Humankind Gallery offers a fascinating look at world cultures with an emphasis on North and South America, Africa, and Asia.
+The Humankind Gallery offers a look at world cultures with an emphasis on North and South America, Africa, and Asia.